 The best pointers to get this pickle perfect.

 - If keeping for a few months, keep the entire amount of oil as this is the preservative.
-If not, separate out the oil like I have done in the video and use it as garlic oil for your pizza or pasta.
+If not, separate out the oil as I have done in the video and use it as garlic oil for your pizza or pasta.

 - I have used vinegar, you could use tamarind paste or lemon in this pickle.
 The measurements for each are in the recipe notes.